jkitsao/tyr/README.md

 Setup basic cli with `std::io` to get user information about the project equivalent to `init` in yarn or npm

+Command `tyr init` is now supported for initializing a new project

 # Milestone 2: Add Command

 Implement the `add` command to fetch and add packages to the project.